-If the Authority determines that an Application fails to meet one or more of the mandatory requirements, the Application may be rejected.
+Applications that fail to meet one or more of the mandatory requirements after any clarification period will not be formally scored.

 3) Scoring Review

 Applications for 9% Tax Credits will be ranked and reviewed according to the scoring criteria set forth in the Scoring section of this QAP within each geographic set-aside based on Project location.